Mr-Un1k0d3r/RedTeamScripts/README.md

 # CFMX6Decryptor

 Some people still live in the past.
-In 2018 we still managed to find ColdFusion MX 6 running publicly exposed.
-So this script may help someone retrieving the plain text version of the password that can be extract through the well known path traversal that affect ColdFusion.
+In 2018 we still find ColdFusion MX 6 publicly exposed.
+This script may help someone retrieving the plain text version of the password that can be extract through the well known path traversal that was affecting ColdFusion.

 ```
 $ java -jar CFMX6Decryptor.jar